jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Mihstu.md

 RacialMods:
 Languages: Auran
 SQ: gaseous
+SpecialAbilities:
+  Gaseous (Ex): >
+    A mihstu can pass through small holes, even cracks, without reducing its speed.
+  Deadly Embrace (Ex): >
-SpecialAbilities: Gaseous (Ex) A mihstu can pass through small holes, even cracks, without reducing its speed.
-Deadly Embrace (Ex) A mihstu that pins an opponent completely surrounds that creature and deals 1d2 Constitution damage every round as it siphons away blood, tears, and other vital fluids.
+    A mihstu that pins an opponent completely surrounds that creature and deals 1d2 Constitution damage every round as it siphons away blood, tears, and other vital fluids.
 Maintaining a pin is a free action for a mihstu and it does not gain the grappled condition (allowing it to attack other creatures with its tentacles).
-Susceptible to Cold (Ex) Magical cold stuns a mihstu rather than damaging it.
+  Susceptible to Cold (Ex): >
+    Magical cold stuns a mihstu rather than damaging it.
 If the creature fails its save against a magical cold effect, it is stunned for 1 round and then staggered for an additional 1d4 rounds.
+  Wind Defense (Ex): >
-Wind Defense (Ex) The churning winds of a mihstu's body automatically deflect nonmagical projectiles (such as arrows, bolts, and sling stones).
+    The churning winds of a mihstu's body automatically deflect nonmagical projectiles (such as arrows, bolts, and sling stones).
 All other ranged weapons (including magical projectiles and thrown weapons) have a 20% miss chance.
 Weapons of significant size, such as giant-thrown boulders, siege engine projectiles, and other massive ranged weapons are not affected by this ability.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: